NoahFola/NoahFola/README.md

-📊 GitHub Stats

 📫 How to Reach Me
-💼 LinkedIn
+💼 LinkedIn: www.linkedin.com/in/oyebola-noah-46b149286
-📧 Email: your.email@example.com
+📧 Email: noahfola2005@gmail.com